JScott/robot_sweatshop/README.md

 # Robot Sweatshop

-[Jenkins](http://jenkins-ci.org/) doesn't work when you have to sanely automate server installation and configuration.
-[Drone](https://drone.io/) doesn't work if you don't use Docker.
+[Jenkins](http://jenkins-ci.org/) is horrible to maintain and is problematic when automating installation and configuration.
+[Drone](https://drone.io/) assumes that you use Docker.
 [Travis-CI](https://travis-ci.org/recent) is difficult to self-host.
-All of these frameworks are highly opinionated to some extent.
+All of these frameworks are highly opinionated in one way or another, forcing you to do things _their_ way.

 Robot Sweatshop is a single-purpose CI server that runs collections of arbitrary scripts when it needs to, usually when new code is pushed.
 There's no assumptions about what you want to report, what front-end you need, or even what repositories you want to clone because you can do that better than I can.
 It's just you, your code, and the scripts that test and deploy it.